Last Updated on January 24, 2021 by Amir Arif

-Pop up the bonnet and locate the battery, you would want to firstly clean the connectors and of both the positive and negative terminals.
+Pop up the bonnet and locate the battery, you would want to first clean the connectors and of both the positive and negative terminals.
 There may be some corrosion here, the best way is to use warm water or if you have, a tablespoon of baking soda with water and a non-metallic brush.
 Gently brush it clean.

 In doing so, it makes it easier for you to remove the positive and negative cables off the auto battery.
 Cleaning the corrosion can be the most efficient and easiest step in maintaining the battery, as this can also prevent the car from starting.
-Ideally you would want to check this every month or two.
+Ideally, you would want to check this every month or two.

 #2 Battery & Surrounds

-When removing your car battery there may be chance that your radio and date and time settings may reset.
+When removing your car battery there may be a chance that your radio and date and time settings may reset.

-Location and battery types may vary, but for most it would essentially be the same.
+Location and battery types may vary, but for most, it would essentially be the same.
 To remove the battery, remove the battery hold-on clamp.
 Next, remove the negative connector, this would be the one with the minus (-) sign, loosening the connector head so that it may slide off.
 Do not be forcible as you may damage the terminal.
 Making sure that the negative is clear from any conductors and the positive, you can begin to remove the positive connector (+).

 Making sure both cables are not in your way, remove the battery and check the overall battery for any defects.
-Any cracks or distortions should be noted, these are typically caused from heat or overcharging.
+Any cracks or distortions should be noted, these are typically caused by heat or overcharging.
 If there is any major distortions or cracks, it is advised to replace the battery.

 Carefully place the battery down and clean and inspect the battery tray, connectors, and screws.
 Make sure it is in good standards.
-Ideally you want to check this every 6 months.
+Ideally, you want to check this every 6 months.